 So.
 How can you keep your cool this time of year?
 I asked around (including my own family members) for advice, and here’s what I learned:

 Step 1: Prep more than the turkey

 - Practice positivity.
-Ahead of our parents’ upcoming visit to spend Thanksgiving with her in Florida, my sister, Jessica, told me: “I’m trying to prepare myself to be positive.
+Ahead of our parents’ visit to spend Thanksgiving with her in Florida, my sister, Jessica, told me: “I’m trying to prepare myself to be positive.
 I don’t want them to see or feel the negative things that are going on in my life.”
 Sure, it’s important to be real in your relationships with people, but it’s also OK to not want to share everything with them.
-It can be hard for the people who care about you to not weigh in on your challenges; they probably just want to be supportive.
+It can be hard for the people who care about you to not weigh in on your challenges; often, they just want to be supportive.
 But sometimes you don’t want advice, sympathy or to be told to chill out.
 So, for self-preservation purposes: feel free to keep that shit to yourself and think happy thoughts before and during your encounters with family.

 Step 2: Manage the big day

 - Pick your battles.
 After a lifetime of practice, no one knows how to push your buttons better than family members.
 And we often do it without even noticing.
 For example, it caught me off guard when my sister told me she tries to stay neutral in conversations with me, to avoid confrontation: “I listen but I don’t always give my opinion if I disagree.”
 (Apparently I’m the argumentative one in our family.)
 I know some people love a lively debate.
 If that’s you, then by all means, have at it.
 But this post is about survival.
 And sometimes, for the sake of survival, it’s worth letting things slide, to save yourself the energy.